BeattieM/reactive-api/README.md

 In order to create the development and test database you will need to open a new terminal window and run either:

-- `docker-compose run web rake db:create`
+- `docker-compose run --rm web rake db:create`
-- `docker-compose run web rake db:migrate`
+- `docker-compose run --rm web rake db:migrate`
 or
 - `docker exec -it web-server bash`
 - `rake db:create && rake db:migrate`